eddyzhang2018/quantwithR/README.md

-# quantwithR
+# Quantitative Analysis with R

-Quantitative Analysis by R
+This repository aims to store my R code to undertake quantitative analysis and some data files.